zInspector/zInspector-Icons/README.md

 import { createIconComponent, IconPack as IconPackType } from "./IconFactory";

 import { MyCustomIcon } from "./custom/MyCustomIcon";
+import { MoveInIcon } from "./custom/MoveInIcon"; // Add this line
-import { ZInspectorLogo } from "./custom/ZInspectorLogo"; // Add this line
+import { MoveOutIcon } from "./custom/MoveOutIcon"; // Add this line

 const customIcons: Record<string, React.ComponentType<IconProps>> = {
   MyCustomIcon,
+  MoveInIcon, // Add this line
-  ZInspectorLogo // Add this line
+  MoveOutIcon // Add this line
 };

 // ...rest of the file